TimurOner/improving_num_perception_LLaVA/README.md

 ## 🔧 Fine-Tuning Approaches

-The finteuning scenarious were considered.
+The finetuning scenarios were considered.

 - **Multimodal Projector:** First, the multimodal projector was fine-tuned with LoRA updates.
 - **Vision Transformer (ViT):** After observing limited improvements and limited robustness to distribution shift, the vision transformer was fine-tuned on CLEVR.